learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 It's also common to see categorical data encoded as integers.
 Given that a big step in the data cleaning process is to convert all categorical columns to numeric equivalents, this may not seem like a problem at first glance.
 However, leaving categorical data encoded as integers can have a negative effect by introducing bad information into our model.
 This is because integer encoding mistakenly adds mathematical relationships between the different categories -- our model may mistakenly think that the category represented by the integer `4` twice as much as category `2`, and so on.

 The best way of dealing with this problem is to cast the entire column to a string data type, which will better represent the column's categorical nature.
-Since it's categorical, we will then deal correctly when we one-hot encode categorical data later in the process.
+Since it's categorical, we can correctly deal with it when we one-hot encode categorical data later in the process.

 The following example shows the syntax necessary for converting a column from one data type to another: